The Top 10 Worst “Community” Fish

 Realistically, most people want a bright and active tank with many different types of fish in it, and will just walk down the “community” isle of the local fish store picking out favorites.
-If this is your technique, here is a list of common community choices that are not well suited for a standard community tank because they require special water conditions in order to survive, they are extremely sensitive to water quality, they are subjected to inhumane practices or are just generally difficult to keep alive and happy.
+If this is your technique, here is a list of common community choices that are not well suited for a standard community tank – it may be because they require special water conditions in order to survive, they might be extremely sensitive to water quality, they are subjected to inhumane practices or are just generally difficult to keep alive and happy.
 For a list of fish that grow too big for a standard tank, please see “Top 10 worst tank busters”.

 The 10 worst community fish are: